-Housing that can support people of different ages, incomes, family structures, and physical and social needs is fundamental to a healthy, inclusive, and sustainable community.
+Housing that can support people of different ages, incomes, family structures, and physical/social needs is fundamental to a healthy, inclusive, and sustainable community.
+In Cordova Bay, there is a limit of housing choice, affordability options, and forms of tenure.
 The Region's high housing costs, low vacancy rates, and limits in the diversity of housing supply present a challenge to housing people.

-The Regional Housing Affordability Strategy (2018) shows a shortage of housing in the region for "very low" and "low to moderate" income levels.
+Saanich undertook a Housing Needs Report in 2020.
+The report shows a shortage of housing for "very low" and "low to moderate" income levels.
 The need is particularly acute for renters.